telliott99/MySwift/arrays.rst

 Arrays
 ######

-Two basic collection types are arrays and dictionaries, which use syntax like in Python:
+The two basic collection types are arrays and dictionaries, which use syntax something like in Python:

 .. sourcecode:: bash

-    var fruits = ["apples", "bananas", "cats"]
+    let fruits = ["apples", "bananas", "cats"]
     println(fruits[0])
     for f in fruits { print(f + " ") }
     println()

+Array access starts from ``0`` (indexing is 0-based):

 .. sourcecode:: bash